CounterpartyXCP/Documentation/Developers/federated_node.md

     sudo tail -f ~xcp/.cache/counterblock/server.log
     sudo tail -f ~xcp/.cache/counterblock/server.testnet.log

 Once it is fully synced up, you should be good to proceed.

+###Counterwallet server
+If you are setting up a Counterwallet server, you will next need to create a `counterwallet.conf.json` configuration file.
-The next step is to simply open up a web browser, and go to the IP address/hostname of the server.
-You will then be presented to accept your self-signed SSL certificate, and after doing that, should see the web interface for the role you selected (e.g. Counterwallet login screen, if Counterwallet was chosen at node setup time).
-From this point, you can proceed testing the necessary functionality on your own system(s).
+Instructions for doing that are detailed in the *Counterwallet Configuration File* section later in this document.
+Once creating this file, open up a web browser, and go to the IP address/hostname of the server.
+You will then be presented to accept your self-signed SSL certificate, and after doing that, should see the Counterwallet login screen.

+###Other roles
+If you are setting up another role, the necessary ports should be open for use, given that the daemons are running.

+* If you selected the "counterparty-server only" role, you can access the `counterparty-server` API directly from any other host (or localhost), using port `4000` (mainnet) or `14000` (testnet) and user `rpc` with password `1234`.
+* If you selected the "counterblock basic" role, `counterblock`, you can access the `counterblock` API directly from any other host (or localhost), using port `4100` (mainnet) or `14100` (testnet), with no user authentication required.

 Easy Updating
 --------------------------